 Lyft Inc. helps commuters to share rides with friends, classmates, and coworkers going the same way.
 It helps organizations to establish private and social networks for ridesharing.
 The company focuses on college, university, and corporate communities.
 Lyft Inc. was formerly known as Zimride, Inc. and changed its name to Lyft Inc. in May 2013.
 The company was founded in 2007 and is based in San Francisco, California.
-Lyft Inc. operates as a subsidiary of Enterprise Holdings, Inc.

 548 Market Street

 San Francisco, CA 94104

 Lyft Inc. Key Developments

 Ascension Partners with Lyft to Offer Non-Emergency Patient Transportation